 - Express your concern about what you are observing in their behavior

 - Listen attentively and non-judgmentally

 - Reflect what they share and let them know they have been heard

 - Let them know that there are treatments available that can help

-- Guide them to additional professional help
+- If you are or they are concerned, guide them to additional professional help

 Never leave someone alone who has threatened to harm him or herself or promise to keep it a secret.
 Get help immediately.

 SOS Signs of Suicide Prevention Program

 Loudoun County Public Schools implements the SOS Signs of Suicide® Suicide Prevention Program, the only universal school-based suicide prevention program that has demonstrated a significant reduction in self-reported suicide attempts by 40-64%.
 (Aseltine et al., 2007 & Schilling et al., 2016).

 - Decrease suicide and suicide attempts by increasing knowledge and adaptive attitudes about depression and mental health;